wellbay/dropzone3-actions/README.md

 ## Getting Input

-### $dz.inputbox(title, prompt_text, type)
+### $dz.inputbox(title, prompt_text, field_name)

 Shows an input box with the given title and prompt text.
 If no input is entered or the Cancel button is clicked the script exits and calls [$dz.fail](#dzfailmessage) with an appropriate message.
-The type parameter is optional and is used if the user doesn't enter any input to show a 'Invalid #{type}' [$dz.fail](#dzfailmessage) message.
-The type parameter defaults to 'Filename'
+The field_name parameter is optional and is used if the user doesn't enter any input to show a '#{field_name} cannot be empty.' [$dz.fail](#dzfailmessage) message.
+The field_name parameter defaults to 'Filename'

 **Example**